MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v2.md

 :::moniker range="<= azure-pipelines-2022.1"

-JUnit attachment support is not available in Azure DevOps Server 2022.1 and lower.
+JUnit attachment support was added in [Azure DevOps sprint 229](/azure/devops/release-notes/2023/sprint-229-update#publish-test-results-task), and is not available in Azure DevOps Server 2022.1 and lower.

 :::moniker-end